pressbooks/docs/_pages/saml-sso.md

 3. If neither #1 or #2 are found, create a new user.
       * `wp_usermeta.meta_key` and `wp_usermeta.meta_value` are set by the SAML2 plugin upon user creation; subsequent logins follow case #1 above.

-For network admins who have created or plan to continue to manually create new users in Pressbooks, they should take care to use the correct user email address for these manually created accounts so that the SAML2 plugin can properly match this manually-created user if/when they subsequently attempt to log in via SAML2.
+Network admins who have manually created or plan to manually create new users in Pressbooks should take care to use the correct user email address for these manually created accounts so that the SAML2 plugin can properly match this manually-created user if/when they subsequently attempt to log in via SAML2.

 Note: the username is not used for matching purposes.